kiringodhwani/RustCheatSheet/README.md

     - SECOND, we **change the return value**.
 Instead of returning an integer (`i32`), we **return `T`**.

--**Using traits:** As explained in the comment in the code below, to allow comparison, `T` can't be of any type; instead, `T` must be a type that can be compared.
+- **Using traits:** As explained in the comment in the code below, to allow comparison, `T` can't be of any type; instead, `T` must be a type that can be compared.
 To enforce this, we use traits... `T: PartialOrd + Copy`.
 This says that our **type `T` has to be a type that can be ordered and copied** (primitive types like ints and chars).

 ```Rust
 fn get_largest<T: PartialOrd + Copy>(number_list: Vec<T>) -> T {